 5. Blood Rose Rebellion explores the struggle between the upper and lower classes.
 How do you think can we solve this problem in real life?

-“Wow, that’s the million dollar question, isn’t it?
+“Wow, that’s the million-dollar question, isn’t it?
 I think we see lots of friction around class and socioeconomic divides in today’s world–and I think if the solution was easy someone would have figured it out already.
 Personally, I think it’s important for there to be social programs in place to help people who are most vulnerable, but I also think that we have to work as individuals to expand our own empathy.
 Outside of interacting with people who belong to different classes and social groups, I think reading is one of the best ways to do this.”

 6. Blood Rose Rebellion is also a very educational novel in light of its historical content.
 Gleaning upon this, what do you think is the modern significance or relevance of the Austrian-Hungarian War?

 “Another great question!
-One of the parallels that seems striking in light of recent world events is the rise of nationalism in 19th century Europe.
+One of the parallels that seem striking in light of recent world events is the rise of nationalism in 19th century Europe.
 While the nationalistic fervor brought on lots of useful reforms (in Hungary, for instance, Latin, not Hungarian, was the language of government until well into the 19th century, and the rise in nationalism encouraged a flowering of Hungarian literature), it also created a lot of tension that (temporarily) fractured the Austria-Hungarian empire and revolutions in lots of surrounding countries.
 I find it incredibly ironic that even as Hungarian patriots fought for recognition and independence from Austria, they didn’t recognize similar claims within their own borders from Croatians and Romanians living there.
 I think a certain degree of patriotism is natural, but when it veers into nationalism it can be dangerous as it leads us to ignore voices outside that particular nationality.”

 7. If you were given the chance to live in a book, which book would you choose (and why)?